franzageek/Cledge-Shell/README.md

 The Cledge Shell project was born to allow everyone to simplify daily actions.
 Cledge uses and has been programmed in Batch.
 Swift Softwares is in no way associated or related to Microsoft.
 All rights of Microsoft and their respective logos hold to the owner.

+## Note
+Some command works only on Windows Vista or higher.

 ## Downloads & Releases
 New versions of Cledge Shell are coming, however, you can download from now the already published versions.
 **Check them out at  <a href="https://github.com/franzageek/Cledge-Shell/releases">Release Page</a>.**